shamasun/WSL-101/README.md

 ### Steps
 These steps were learnt from watching Prof. Jeff Heaton's Youtube tutorial.
 - Start with a clean slate (I did a factory reset of my Windows laptop, because I was reeling under a failed prior installation).
 Ensure that the hypervisor, Hyper-V, is enabled via BIOS.
-At this point, I had the below stack in place -
+At this point, I had the below stack -
     - Personal Computer: Asus ROG Zephyrus G14 Laptop
     - Graphics card: NVIDIA GeForce RTX 2060Q
     - Operating System: Windows 11